Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 Data sets are retrieved from:

-Felix Gräßer, Surya Kallumadi, Hagen Malberg, and Sebastian Zaunseder.
+Felix Gr��er, Surya Kallumadi, Hagen Malberg, and Sebastian Zaunseder.
 2018.
 Aspect-Based Sentiment Analysis of Drug Reviews Applying Cross-Domain and Cross-Data Learning.
 In Proceedings of the 2018 International Conference on Digital Health (DH '18).
 ACM, New York, NY, USA, 121-125.
 DOI: [https://doi.org/10.1145/3194658.3194677]

 * These data sets provide patient reviews on specific drugs along with related conditions.
 Reviews and ratings are grouped into reports on the three aspects benefits, side effects and overall comment.

-Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, “Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records,” BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014.
+Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, "Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records," BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014.

 * This data set represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
 It includes over 50 features representing patient and hospital outcomes such as inpatient encounter (a hospital admission), diabetic encounter, length of stay, race, gender, age, admission type, time in hospital, medical specialty of admitting physician, number of lab test performed, HbA1c test result, diagnosis, number of medication, diabetic medications, number of outpatient, inpatient, and emergency visits in the year before the hospitalization, etc.